Piracy in the Gulf of Guinea: Scope of the problem

 By 2010, 45 and by 2011 64 incidents were reported to the UN International Maritime Organization.
 However, many events go unreported.
-Piracy acts interfere with the legitimate trading interests of the affected countries that include Benin, Togo, Côte d’Ivoire, Ghana, Nigeria, and the Democratic Republic of Congo.
+Piracy acts interfere with the legitimate trading interests of the affected countries that include Benin, Togo, Côte d'Ivoire, Ghana, Nigeria, and the Democratic Republic of Congo.
 As an example, trade of Benin's major port, the Port of Cotonou, was reported in 2012 to have dropped by 70 percent.
 The cost of piracy in the Gulf of Guinea due to stolen goods, security, and insurance has been estimated to be about $2 billion.
 Navies and law enforcement agencies trying to tackle problems with piracy in the Gulf of Guinea have to conduct a thorough analysis of different types of attacks.

 As of 2014, pirate attacks in West Africa mainly occur in territorial waters, terminals and harbours rather than in the high seas.
 This incident pattern has hindered intervention by international naval forces.
 Pirates in the region operate a well-funded criminal industry, which includes established supply networks.
 They are often part of heavily armed and sophisticated criminal enterprises, who increasingly use motherships to launch their attacks.
 The local pirates' overall aim is to steal oil cargo.
 As such, they do not attach much importance to holding vessels for ransom.
 Additionally, pirates in the Gulf of Guinea are especially noted for their violent modus operandi, which frequently involves the kidnapping, torture and shooting of crewmen.
 The increasingly violent methods used by these groups is believed to be part of a conscious "business model" adopted by them, in which violence and intimidation plays a major role.

 According to the 2018 Oceans Beyond Piracy report, covering the year 2017, the number of seafarers affected by piracy and armed robbery in the Gulf of Guinea has decreased slightly compared to 2016.
 In total 1,726 seafarers were affected by piracy and armed robbery in 2017 in West African waters, compared to the 1,921 the year before.
 While 880 failed attacks or boarding occurred, 21 episodes of kidnapping took place and 100 seafarers were taken hostages.
 In total, there were 97 piracy and robbery incidents involving weapons, 13 of those with guns and 2 with heavy machine guns.
 The total estimated cost in the area due to stolen goods, contracted maritime security, insurance has been $818.1 million.

-The International Maritime Bureau said that 130 seafarers were kidnapped in 22 separate incidents in the Gulf of Guinea in 2020, surpassing the 2019 record of 121 kidnappings.
+The International Maritime Bureau said, in October 2019, that the Gulf of Guinea accounted for over 80% of crew kidnappings by pirates, then, later, that 130 seafarers were kidnapped in 22 separate incidents in 2020, surpassing the 2019 record of 121 kidnappings.